ljrain/my_blog/content/about.md

 ![:left](/images/lou/lou_emoj_200x200.jfif)Early in my career I worked with a large retail company and helped them establish a Wildcat!
 BBS system that provided users with access to UseNet Groups and support for their computer purchases.
 Based on the value from this BBS we expanded to a second location with a nightly sync between the two as well as UseNet groups! **This was really cool at the time!**

 From there, I moved on to a support role in Atlanta, GA for an international company.
-I was SME (Subject Matter Expect) on the Windows network as well as the AS/400.
+Where I was SME (Subject Matter Expect) on the Windows network as well as the AS/400.
 I learned a lot while in a support role, like troubleshooting and resolving issues on a phone with international users.
 During this time I was pursuing my MCSE + Internet.

-As we approached YTK, I was transitioning into a software developement role.
+As we approached Y2K, I was transitioning into a software developement role.
 Managing a network and adding a T1 circuit was part of this transition.
 During this time, the **"dotCom boom"**, we worked with clients as we built out web applications.

 [My Acclaim](https://www.youracclaim.com/users/louis-rainaldi)